Universidad del Pacífico (Peru)

 Universidad del Pacifico (UP) is a private university in the Jesús María District of Lima, Peru.

 It was established in 1962 by a group of Peruvian entrepreneurs supported by the Society of Jesus.
-Ranked as the most prestigious higher education institution in its fields of specialization in Peru (especially in economics), it's also one of the leading institutions of its kind in Latin American and is the first Peruvian university to be AACSB accredited in both undergraduate and graduate degree programs.
-It's also AMBA accredited.
+Ranked as the most prestigious higher education institution in its fields of specialization in Peru (especially in economics), it is also one of the leading institutions of its kind in Latin American and is the first Peruvian university to be AACSB accredited in both undergraduate and graduate degree programs.
+It is also AMBA accredited.

 Administration

 The Society of Jesus co-founded the university and made the administrative and academic decisions necessary to establish it.
 Jesuits continue to make strategic decisions for UP, which is a member of the Association of Universities Entrusted to the Society of Jesus in Latin America – twenty-eight universities in fifteen countries of Latin America.
 The Society of Jesus together with the Board ensures compliance with principles behind the Universidad del Pacifico statutes.